 - Raisins and other dried fruit (130 calories per serving)

 - Sour cream (23 calories per tablespoon)

 - Wheat germ to add to cereal (120 calories per tablespoon)

 - White rice (240 calories per cup, cooked)

 - Whole-fat Greek yogurt (310 calories per cup)

 - Whole-wheat bagel (150 calories per half)

-For more advice, see a health professional, and for a little more info on the whole thing, here’s an NHS article too
+For more advice, see a health professional, and for a little more info on the whole thing, check out the NHS website.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.